Managing, promoting, branding and publishing

 Marketing for the Music & Creative Industries

 Introducing you to a range of marketing theory and practices, you will learn to analyse and present marketing data and pitch creative data-driven solutions.
 Covering the basics of digital and traditional marketing, advertising and PR.
-Working on a real-world industry led brief, you will then identify appropriate marketing strategies, and apply these to multiple campaigns using skills in market segmentation, targeting, product planning and development, and creative marketing techniques that you have developed throughout your study.
+Working on a real-world industry led brief, you will then identify appropriate marketing strategies, and apply these to multiple campaigns using skills in market segmentation, targeting, product planning and development, and creative marketing techniques that you have developed throughout your studies.

 Introduction to Musicology